ovidijusr/novasol-frontend-challenge/README.md

 When a property marker is clicked, we want to see basic info of the property as well.
 Marker popup should display a box with a small property image (use google for finding images of houses), property type, and address.

+Sometimes API can go down or load slowly or would come with wrong data.
+We would like to see if you can handle these situations from a front-end side so you could give a user the best expierence in this situation.
+If it takes too much time, make a MVP concept in code and tell us in the interview how would you approach that if you had more time.

 ## Optional
 A nice looking UI and good code structure with tests will be a plus.